 Add that to the fact that you frequently put your phone up to your face and you have a recipe for all kinds of bacteria to infect you.
 Tap or click to find out how to properly clean your smartphone.

 Additionally, you can follow the updated spread of the disease with this digital map from Johns Hopkins University.
-Tap or click here to see if the coronavirus is near you.
+Tap or click here to follow the spread of COVID-19 with this real-time resource.

 When it comes to infectious diseases, it’s important to put aside fears and to do our parts in preventing the spread of germs.
 Not only are we protecting ourselves from diseases, but we’re protecting the most vulnerable among us.
 That’s something worth fighting for.